BryggansBryggeri/bryggio/README.md

 BryggIO is written in a language called [Rust](https://www.rust-lang.org/) I don't really find the choice of language particularly interesting but Rust is still a rather niche language, prompting a brief motivation for choosing Rust.
 The language candidates I considered were: Python, C, C++ and Rust.
-To me, Rust have some properties making it the language, among the ones I know, best suited for an application like this.
+To me, Rust have some properties making it the language -- among the ones I know -- best suited for an application like this.

 These are:

 - **Robustness:** Rust is often described as safe.
 BryggIO will initially be run on local networks, making safety less important.
   However, the same mechanisms that make Rust safe, also make it robust.
   Our goal is to produce an application that just works, and keeps on working.
 Rusts expressive type system, pedantic compiler and lack of exceptions is a perfect match for BryggIO.
   It is hard to make the code compile, but when it finally does, you can trust it to a large extent.
   The same thing does not apply to the other languages considered.

 - **Modern dependency management:** Rust comes with a modern package manager called "Cargo".
   It makes it easy to compile the source code and importantly, to include third-party dependencies.
   Python has similar functionality, while C and C++ do not.

 - **Low-level:** The target platform for BryggIO is a Raspberry Pi (rbpi), which in this context is hardly embedded, but in the future we will likely end up with some clients running on microcontrollers.
   This rules out Python.
 C and C++ have better embedded support but Rust is good enough to not disqualify it based on this property.
   Furthermore, though not embedded, the rbpi is resource constrained, making a language without a runtime preferable.

 ### Components